 Features yMusic and The Staves.

-Both yMusic and the Staves has collaborated with each other extensively, and did so at Bruce’s Funhouse Fest in 2017.
+Both yMusic and the Staves have collaborated with each other extensively, and did so at Bruce’s Funhouse Fest in 2017.
+Absolute Zero was the perfect chance to do so again.

 Bruce says of both, “So I’m listening to this British female vocal trio and Brooklyn chamber music group, going ‘Whoa, who is this?
 I loved the women, the chamber music group, the whole thing.
 What they were doing together was adventurous, a different sound.”
 [FB]